wesen/copper/src/what-dev-board.md

 When we are choosing a dev board we are looking at the following parameters, which are outlined in more detail below:

-- Supports OpenOCD, which is what we will use to debug and load compiled binaries of our Rust code.
+- Supports OpenOCD.
+Which is what we will use to load and debug compiled binaries of our Rust code.
 - Has good documentation.
-You always will have the datasheet from the manufacturer, but good and easy to follow documentation on the boards pinout, how it relates to the processor and what other goodies you have is key
+You always will have the datasheet from the manufacturer, but good and easy to follow documentation on the boards pinout, how it relates to the processor and what other goodies you have is key.
 - Community!
 Some dev boards have more of a following than others, while others will be using C/C++ the community can help with hardware related issues, or maybe even by providing example C code which can be helpful for getting started.

-## That's supported by the OpenOCD project.
+## OpenOCD support

 We'll use OpenOCD to "flash" and debug the programs we'll develop.
 It's best if you can get a dev board with a built-in debugger that's supported by OpenOCD.
 You can see a list of such boards